Carnegie Vanguard High School

 As a magnet school within HISD, CVHS has no religious affiliation.
 Students’ religious convictions do not factor into admissions, and the curriculum does not include theological material.
 While there is no institutionalized prayer in the school, there is a daily minute of silence during which students may choose to pray.
 Additionally, absences due to religious holidays do not count against a student’s record, though the student is still responsible for make-up work.

-Completed in time for the 2012-2013 academic year, Carnegie’s brand new campus sits on a 6-acre lot at the corner of West Gray and Taft next to Gregory Lincoln Magnet School.
+Carnegie’s campus sits on a 6-acre lot at the corner of West Gray and Taft next to Gregory Lincoln Magnet School.
 The school is LEED certified with green facilities and operations, including a green roof.
 Many views from within the campus face inward to two courtyards, a layout which is designed to emulate a small liberal arts college.
 Carnegie’s new campus includes a parking garage, a library, an amphitheater, and a large open green for soccer, volleyball, and baseball.
-Additionally, as of 2013, the historic Settegast building along West Gray Street has been renovated to accommodate the school's fine arts programs.
+Additionally, in 2013, the historic Settegast building along West Gray Street was renovated to accommodate the school’s fine arts programs, and HISD has since repurposed a former Orange Crush facility into a performing arts building for CVHS.

-Carnegie’s admission process is split between applicants who are already identified as Gifted and Talented (G/T) in HISD and those who are not already identified at G/T. Both types of prospective student must complete the Vanguard application (as opposed to the standard HISD magnet application) and demonstrate proof of HISD residency.
+Carnegie’s admission process is split between applicants who are already identified as Gifted and Talented (G/T) in HISD and those who are not already identified at G/T. Both types of prospective students must complete the HISD magnet application and demonstrate proof of HISD residency.
+HISD residents should apply during the Phase 1 application window, which lasts from late September until early December for the subsequent school year, and admitted students are notified by late March.

 In addition to the application, students already identified as G/T in HISD must submit their HISD G/T Middle School Identification Matrix (or G/T profile sheet) and a copy of their G/T status report.